 Castelos do Açu is located roughly 100km away from Rio de Janeiro and is a curious rock formation that has gathered interest from nature lovers all over the world.
-The attraction is located in the Serra dos Orgaos National Park on the Petropolis side and makes up for a very interesting hike depending on the time you have for the walk.
+The attraction is located in the Serra dos Orgaos National Park on the Petropolis side and makes up for a very interesting hike.

 Credit: Totem Tribo / CC BY-SA 4.0

-Pack a bag, grab your friends and rent a car to go exploring to all the small towns and villages near and around Rio de Janeiro for an adventurous vacation.
+Pack a bag, rent a car to go exploring to all the small towns and villages near and around Rio de Janeiro for an adventurous vacation.